-- 5.6.3.
-The Headteacher or a senior member of staff is present during the speech or group activity, to oversee that the relevant guidelines are followed. - 5.6.4.
-Intervention is considered if the member of staff feels it is necessary. - 5.6.5.
-Any reasons for intervention are recorded for future reference. - 5.7.
-Balanced presentation - 5.7.1.
+- 5.6.
 Improving the spiritual, moral, social and cultural (SMSC) development at the school offers a balanced presentation of opposing views.
-This is applicable when a guest speaker is expressing overtly political or partisan views. - 5.7.2.
-Coppice School ensures a balanced approach through: - Discussions in class. - Presentations by staff. - Extra-curricular activities. - Assigning homework to pupils if this is appropriate & suitable - Other methods deemed appropriate by the Headteacher. - 5.7.3.
-The final decision as to whether the subsequent learning activities carried out after the visits have been balanced will be made by the Headteacher. - 5.7.4.
-'Partisan views' are defined as a one-sided political viewpoint. - 5.7.5.
-'Political views' are defined as ideas expressed: - 5.7.6.
-To further the interests of a particular political party. - 5.7.7.
-To procure changes to the laws of this or another country. - 5.7.8.
+This is applicable when a guest speaker is expressing overtly political or partisan views. - 5.6.1.
+Coppice School ensures a balanced approach through: - Discussions in class. - Presentations by staff. - Extra-curricular activities. - Assigning homework to pupils if this is appropriate & suitable. - Other methods deemed appropriate by the Headteacher. - 5.6.2.
+The final decision as to whether the subsequent learning activities carried out after the visits have been balanced will be made by the Headteacher. - 5.6.3.
+'Partisan views' are defined as a one-sided political viewpoint. - 5.6.4.
+'Political views' are defined as ideas expressed: - 5.6.5.
+To further the interests of a particular political party. - 5.6.6.
+To procure changes to the laws of this or another country. - 5.6.7.
 To procure the reversal of government policy or particular decisions of governmental authorities in this or another country.